lukedawilson/lets-build-a-compiler-csharp/README.md

-# lets-build-a-compiler-csharp
+# Let's build a compiler in C#

-C# implementation of the canonical introduction to compilers (originally written in Turbo Pascal)
+This is a C# implementation of the [https://xmonader.github.io/letsbuildacompiler-pretty/tutor01_introduction.html](canonical introduction to writing compilers), which was originally written in Turbo Pascal.